libp2p/specs/webtransport/README.md

 ## Introduction

-WebTransport is a way for browsers to establish a stream-multiplexed connection to servers that allows bidirectional streaming.
+WebTransport is a way for browsers to establish a stream-multiplexed and bidirectional connection to servers using QUIC.

 The WebTransport protocol is currently under development at the IETF.
 Chrome has implemented and shipped support for [draft-02](https://datatracker.ietf.org/doc/draft-ietf-webtrans-http3/).